-Here at Folly gardens, we recognise that cats aren’t small dogs and require a very different approach.
+Here at Folly Gardens Vets, we recognise that cats aren’t small dogs and require a very different approach.

 Our staff have additional training in feline handling, medicine and behaviour.